sagemath/trac_to_gh/Issue 7830.md

 # Issue 7830: function for floating point representation of a number

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7830

 Original creator: jason